junchao530/ess-site/content/english/about/membership.md

 - To be announced!

 ### Services in the ESS office
-- Free lamination (up to 5 sheets)
 - Free printing (up to 10 sheets, double sided)
 - Access to hot water
 - Charging cables (USB-C, lightning cable)
 - Calculator, lab coat, and projector rental

-### Memberships are currently on sale for $10 from June 20, 2021 - August 31, 2021
+### Memberships are currently on sale for $10 (regularly $20) from June 20, 2021 - September 11, 2021